Mike Hamlin, December 22nd, 2015

 MH: It was clearly a rebellion.
 It was rebellion against oppression and exploitation, but more so against – it was a police state, you know, and that's what happened in police states.
 Looks like the way things are happening now between cops and blacks, we might be headed toward that kind of – I mean, I felt – I knew I was in a police state, you know, growing up in Ecorse.
 The police used to mess with us, you know, used to try to provoke us and things.
 Plus they was raiding peoples' houses, that kind of thing.
 So there was rage and rebellion, in my mind.
 There were – obviously there were elements who rioted.
 But it was an expression of that rage, and they – and it was a fight.
 It was demand for change.
 Change or die.
 And I understand that, I mean, you can get to that place.
 It's very dangerous, what's going on now.
 Trump is going to get what he's asking for if he keeps going on with stuff, because I – you know, I know some Muslims, and they're not going to, you know – they're not going to let folks mess over with them.
 I know a number of Muslim men in the community down here, and like – that crazy preacher?
 Was going to burn the Quran?
 He best not do that. [laughter]

 WW: This is William Winkel.
 This is part two of my interview with Mike Hamlin.
 How did the events of 1967 impact your political activities?

-But – and that was before the first edition.
+And that was before the first edition.
 Shortly after that, we published the first edition, and it drew more and more people, especially young people, to the newspaper.
-'Cause it was hard-hitting, didn't pull any punches, was extreme, but it – you know, spoke the truth.
+Because it was hard-hitting, didn't pull any punches, was extreme, but it – you know, spoke the truth.
 And the people – things people wanted to say, and had not said.